Taras Shevchenko: The Poet Who Became the Soul of Ukraine

 So that the fields, the boundless steppes,

-The Dnieper’s plunging shore…
+The Dnipro’s plunging shore...

-Even today, Shevchenko’s words echo.
-In times of struggle, his writings are read, recited, and admired.
+Even today, Shevchenko’s words continue to resonate.
+In moments of struggle, his poetry is read, recited, and revered.
 He remains a symbol of resistance, of the people’s voice, of artistic courage.
-His life shows that even under oppression, creativity, truth, and cultural pride can survive—and uplift an entire nation.